kaleidawave/kaleidawave.github.io/src/posts/my-rust-infrastructure.md

 }
 ```

-Also adds the `nendiate` for when you are want to know you are not at the end
+Also adds the `nendiate` for when you want to know you are not at the end

 ## Enums and strings

 [Enum variants strings](https://github.com/kaleidawave/enum-variants-strings) is a library for converting between (yes, both ways) `&str` and `enum` structures.
-The derive macro handles generating this based of variant names.
+The derive macro handles generating this based on variant names.
 Mapping from a string to an `enum`, works for simple things that implement [`Default`](https://doc.rust-lang.org/stable/std/default/trait.Default.html).

 ```rust
 use enum_variants_strings::EnumVariantsStrings;